HyuanTan/lerobot_far/docs/experiments.md

 **Key observations:**

-- **No-RTC:** FAR provides consistent gains.
-SmolVLA +8 pp (24% retry, 80% per-attempt SR), π₀.₅ +10 pp (16% retry).
-Consistent with controlled simulation findings.
+- **No-RTC:** FAR improves the success rate for both policies.
+SmolVLA increases from 60% to 68% (+8 pp), while π₀.₅ increases from 72% to 82% (+10 pp).
+Consistent with simulation results: FAR can recover genuine grasp failures without introducing harmful interruptions in this setting.
-- **RTC, no interference, π₀.₅:** Net-zero (+0 pp) despite active recoveries (r₁=8, r₂=3).
-FAR recovers ~11 trials but causes equal false-positive interruptions at high-confidence positions.
+- **RTC without interference:** The effect of FAR is smaller.
+SmolVLA increases from 64% to 68% (+4 pp). π₀.₅ remains unchanged at 68% (+0 pp), indicating that FAR both rescues failed grasps and occasionally interrupts otherwise viable grasps, with effects cancelling out.
+Per-position breakdown identifies where this cancellation occurs.
-- **With interference:** Large improvements. π₀.₅ RTC: 32%→100% (+68 pp), 94% of trials recovered.
-SmolVLA RTC: 40%→82% (+42 pp), 85.4% per-attempt SR. Interference creates the exact empty-grasp signature FAR monitors.
+- **With scripted interference:** FAR produces the largest gains. π₀.₅ RTC rises from 32% to 100% (+68 pp).
+SmolVLA RTC rises from 40% to 82% (+42 pp).
+These results show FAR is most effective when the failure mode matches its design target: externally induced empty grasp detectable from gripper feedback and followed by recovery from post-intervention state.
-- **No-compression baseline (π₀.₅ RTC†):** 58% vs. 68% compressed — JPEG compression reduces latency enough to benefit RTC chunk timing.
+- **No-compression baseline (π₀.₅ RTC†):** 58% vs. 68% compressed — JPEG compression reduces end-to-end latency enough to improve RTC timing in this deployment configuration.

 #### Per-position breakdown — π₀.₅ RTC (n=10 per position)